When it comes to heavy lifting on job sites, rarely is there a one-size-fits-all approach to renting a crane.

-- How high and far back (if lifting onto a roof) does the crane need to raise the object?
+- How high and far back does the crane need to raise the object?

 - What are the physical obstacles present where the lift is taking place?

-Understanding the five items above will assist you in determining the correct crane and configuration to complete your project.
 Thankfully, you can plan your project with professionals like Maxim Crane.
-They offer project management and engineering services to guide you from the drawing board to executing the work in the field.
+They offer project management and engineering services to guide you from the pre-lift planning drawing board to executing the work in the field.

 Job sites, lifting plans, and logistics can be complex when planning a lift.
-Engineering staff and crane experts need to work together to achieve efficiency and ensure the crane you rent is the crane you need.
-Companies with years of lifting expertise like Maxim Crane specialize in turnkey lifting services and crane rental and usually have the best advice available to guide you through crane operations—giving you peace of mind.
+Engineering staff and the crane rental company need to work together to achieve efficiency and ensure the crane you rent is the crane you need.

-Our experts will help examine your project and the materials you want to move.
+Our team can help examine your project and the materials you want to move.
 They will then recommend the specific type of crane to use with the proper lifting capacity for the job.
-For example, crawler cranes are known for their superior stability and mobility.
+For example, crawler cranes are known for their superior stability and mobility

 When we create lift plans, Maxim simulates positioning and lifting models using computer-drawn models before doing actual fieldwork.
-This process makes sure to eliminate common mishaps that occur during construction projects.
-You can submit a rental inquiry or ask about Maxim’s engineering services today.
+You can submit a rental inquiry to get a quote and start the conversation with Maxim Crane today.